Completely Well

-Completely Well, released in 1969, is a studio album by the blues guitarist B. B. King.
+Completely Well is a 1969 studio album by blues guitarist B. B. King.
 It is notable for the inclusion of "The Thrill Is Gone", which became a hit on both the R&B/soul and pop charts and which earned him a Grammy Award for Best Male R&B Vocal Performance in 1970.

 The album was released in the US as an LP record in 1969 and as a CD in 1987; in the UK only as an LP.
 San Francisco critic Ralph J. Gleason's liner notes are mostly a profile of King, with only a passing reference to the actual music contained in King`s commercial breakthrough album.

+Background

+"The Thrill Is Gone" is a cover of a song originally released by Roy Hawkins in the early 1950s, and for the version on this album, strings were added at the suggestion of producer Bill Szymczyk.
+King later revisited the song as a duet with Tracy Chapman on his 1997 album Deuces Wild.

+Reception

+On the Billboard 200 chart, the album reached a peak position of number 38 on April 4, 1970, becoming King's first Top 40 album in the United States.
+It also climbed to number 5 on Billboards R&B albums chart, marking his first Top 10 entry on that chart in about five years since Live at the Regal (1965).

+The single "The Thrill Is Gone" from the album became his highest-charting song on the Billboard Hot 100, reaching number 15, and it rose to number 3 on Billboard's R&B singles chart.
+The follow-up single "So Excited" reached number 54 on the Hot 100 and number 14 on the R&B chart.